Pre-Conference Sessions

-The pre-conference session will be held on Wednesday, June 5th, from 8:30AM-12PM, with 3 hours of presentation with (2) 15 minute breaks.
-The pre-conference workshop is an additional fee of $75, it is not included in the conference registration fee.
+The pre-conference sessions will be held on Wednesday, June 10th, from 8:30AM-12PM, with 3 hours of presentation with (2) 15 minute breaks.
+The pre-conference workshops are an additional fee of $75, it is not included in the conference registration fee.
 Each session will offer 3 CE hours.

 Presenter(s):